Connect with a certified trainer for free

 Non-operative treatment

-• Elevating the hand above the level of your heart
+• Elevating the hand above heart level to reduce swelling

 Try these exercises to help address your condition: